 Seriously, this still happens…

-6) Your timing was out
+6) Your timing was off

 Do you know when your target publication has its team meetings?